FastyBird/exchange/.docs/en/index.md

 ## Creating custom publisher

-If some service of your application have to publish messages to data exchange, you could just implement `FastyBird\ExchangePlugin\Publisher\IPublisher` interface and register your publisher as service
+If some service of your module have to publish messages to data exchange for other modules, you could just implement `FastyBird\ExchangePlugin\Publisher\IPublisher` interface and register your publisher as service

 ```php
 namespace Your\CoolApp\Publishers;